 Le Grand K is located in an environmentally monitored safe in a lower vault in the basement of the International Bureau of Weights and Measures in Sèvres, Paris.
 Housed under three bell jars, access to this precious cylinder requires three keys, operated independently, of which only two are kept in France.

 Since its creation in 1889 (it was forged in London before being taken to France), the cylinder has only been removed from its secure housing once every 40 years.
 This rare appearance only occurs so that its mass can be checked against sister copies, which are housed in locations across the globe.
 It’s a delicate process, as hydrocarbons on fingertips or moisture in the air could contaminate the original’s pristine surface, potentially causing tiny changes in mass to the world’s definition of a kilo.

-But the original international prototype kilogram, by its very definition, could change mass even if its mass was subject to change over time.
+But the original international prototype kilogram, by its very definition, could not change mass even if was subject to particulate change over time.
 It was, after all, the official kilogram, and therefore its mass was always one kilogram, even if it actually gains or loses mass.
 Its sister copies, however, are subject to measurable change in comparison to the original.

 Over the past century, the trend for most sister copies has been to gain mass relative to the original by varying amounts, although these amounts are unimaginably tiny.
 On average, the gain is around 50 micrograms (millionths of a gram) over 100 years.
 It’s possible, of course, that the original was losing mass relative to its copies, or that it’s a combination of both.
 Either way, it’s no great cause for concern for most of us, as the change in mass is roughly the weight of a fly’s wing.